otoolej/ms_rocket/README.md

 + NumPy (version 1.19.5)
 + Numba (version 0.53.1)

-May work with older versions of but not tested.
+May work with older versions but not tested.

 ## Install
 Options to install:
-+ download the repository and copy the module `src/ms_rocket.py` to where ever you want.
++ download the repository and copy the module `src/ms_rocket.py` to where its needed.
 + or, download and install an editable version with `pip`:

-within this directory:
+within this directory, do:
 ```python
 pip3 install -e .
 ```